erikhai/Discord-Bot/README.md

 2. Understanding how to use await and asynchro
 3. Understanding how to extract JSON files and how to extract relevant data from them
 4. Documentation skills and bug fixing
+5. Developing an understanding on how to use API's

 ## What are my future plans for this project?
 1. Properly incorporating the news feature